-Characters Received Range of xx Meaning Notes Mxx 1 to Header allo Memmax to verify res Header allows software to verify response Memmax can be found with S000 command S001 (plus Setup data) State of the unit when the data was saved to memory.
-Format is identical to S000 response (w/S001 header instead of S000) (measured data string) various Data stored in memory This data string uses the RX format.
+Characters Received Range of xx Meaning Notes Mxx 1 to Memmax Header allows software to verify response Memmax can be found with S000 command S001 (plus Setup data) State of the unit when the data was saved to memory.
+Format is identical to S000 response (w/S001 header instead of S000) (measured data string) Various Data stored in memory This data string uses the RX format (D101).
 This portion of the response only occurs if xx is between 17 and Memmax.